xha225/AutoGrading/README.md

 Week 1 - 4: research on the existing methodologies

 Week 6 - 10: develop a tool to automate the process (writing code, scripts, etc.)

+# Logs
+10/15 Moodle framework to use for the front and back end

+# Questions
+1. How to build a new assignment in Moodle?
+3. Does Moodle support something like the Jupyter notebook for C# (we need to have C# compiler/runtime on the web UI)?
+If not, how do we integrate Jupyter notebook?
+4. How should we host the website?
+Can we host it with AWS?
+5.